shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # Flipsky

-My Flipsky 75100 experience has been ok so far - I don't pull 4kw from it, max 2.5kw for steep hills - just 10-15mph lightweight ebiking.
+My Flipsky 75100 experience has been ok so far - I don't pull 4kw from it, max 2.5kw for steep hills - just 10-15mph lightweight ebiking on narrow paths - hence the lower speeds and safety.

 USB comms: the USB cable - is right next to the phase wires in the hole on the 75100, so as soon as the motor turns on - USB comms usually fails.